avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 Continuing with our `testintmath` example, let's explore how to use `make` to build our program.

 Assume the working directory contains the source files of our testintmath program.
 The first step is to create a makefile in the working directory.
-In practice, we can name the makefile whatever we like, but make automatically searches for a file named Makefile or makefile, making these names more convinient.
+In practice, we can name the makefile whatever we like, but make automatically searches for a file named makefile or Makefile (capital M), making these names more convinient.

 The next step is to populate the Makefile with a dependency graph for testintmath.
 Before we show how to write the dependency graph in make syntax, let's first go over it graphically. figure 12.3 shows a graphical representation of testintmath dependency graph.